vkasturia/vkasturia.github.io/README.md

 ## Edit CSS
 CSS is managed via Sass, which is automatically compiled by Jekyll.
-The main SCSS file is located at `css/style.scss`.
+The main CSS file is located at `static/css/style.css`.
 This file is only there and you hardly ever need to touch it.

 Afterwards, add the changes to your Git index